 Contract: Full time (37.5hrs per week), fixed term contract until 20 October 2023.
 This role is funded externally, with the option to extend subject to funding availability.

 A key part of this role will be to collaborate with the communities programme manager to support the growth and development of stable community hubs.
-Managing the operational programme delivery across the communities, workplace and education, and Evans Cycles hubs, while supporting your team in the management of a mobile fleet of e-cycles from top brands, will drive forward the aims of the Making cycling e-asier programme.
+Managing the operational programme delivery across the communities, workplace and education, and Evans Cycles hubs, and whilst supporting your team in the management of a mobile fleet of e-cycles from top brands will drive forward the aims of the Making cycling e-asier programme.